-Comprehensive insights from the 2024 Ramadan and Eid al-Fitr study by Toluna
+Comprehensive insights from the 2024 Ramadan and Eid al-Fitr Study by Toluna

 Likely Gifting Behavior During 2024 Eid Al-Fitr:

-In 2024, a significant majority of UAE residents (92%) are planning to get Eid gifts for their children, spouses, and parents.
-The breakdown of this total shows a likely heightened demand for children's gifts, with 68% (+4% than in 2023) planning to pamper their kids, while 64% will buy gifts for their spouses, 50% for parents, 46% for friends, and 39% for themselves.
-In terms of what they are planning to gift, chocolate, dates, and sweets are preferred by 53% of respondents with fragrances a very close second also with 53%.
-44% plan to give money, and 37% will go for toys and games.
-Also of note: there is a substantial increase in the ‘home goods & furniture’ and ‘pre-owned cars’ categories when compared to 2023:
+In 2024, a significant majority of KSA residents (92%) are planning to get Eid gifts for their children, spouses, and parents.
+The breakdown of this total shows a likely heightened demand for children's gifts, with 74% planning to pamper their kids, while 67% will buy gifts for their spouses, 52% for parents, 36% for friends, and 48% for themselves.
+In terms of what they are planning to gift, fragrances are preferred by 59% of respondents, chocolate, dates, and sweets by 49%, while 48% plan to give money, and 36% will go for toys and games.

-The data also shows that UAE residents will spend more on Eid gifts: 53% expressed their intention to spend more than last year.
-The motivations for this are multi-faceted, ranging from a conscious decision to adopt a more generous approach, as indicated by 39% versus 30% in the previous year.
-Additionally, the surge in prices compared to the previous year prompts 40% of respondents to acknowledge the necessity of increased expenditure on gifts.
-Notably, 36% cite personal financial improvements as a factor contributing to their augmented spending plans, while 31% articulate their intent to purchase gifts for a larger circle of individuals this year compared to the norm.
+The data also shows that KSA residents will spend more on Eid gifts: 47% expressed their intention to spend more than last year.
+The motivations for this are multi-faceted, ranging from a conscious decision to adopt a more generous approach and include more people in their gifting intention, as indicated by 38% versus 34% in the previous year.
+Additionally, the surge in prices compared to the previous year prompts 46% of respondents to acknowledge the necessity of increased expenditure on gifts.
+Notably, 33% cite personal financial improvements as a factor contributing to their augmented spending plans.

 Brand Communications and Social Media Engagement:

-In comparison to the social media habits during Ramadan in 2023, residents are anticipating a reduction in the time spent on specific social media platforms including Telegram (34%) X (previously Twitter) (32%), Instagram (33%), and TikTok (32%).
-When examining the brand communications expected during the upcoming Ramadan, there is a noticeable increase, with 53% expressing a keen interest in promotions and offers, as opposed to the previous year's figure of 49%.
-This signals a heightened interest among residents in receiving information on promotions and offers from brands during this period.
+In comparison to the social media habits during Ramadan in 2023, residents are anticipating a reduction in the time spent on specific social media platforms including Telegram (34%), X (previously Twitter) and TikTok (32%), Instagram (33%).
+When examining the brand communications expected during the upcoming Ramadan, there is a noticeable increase, with 51% expressing a keen interest in promotions and offers.
+This signals a heightened interest among residents in receiving information on promotions and offers from brands during this period and 41% prefer to receive information about feeling connected/family-oriented content.

 About Toluna